Minimizing Upper Confidence Bounds: A Data-Driven Framework for Stochastic Programming: Optimization

 Let $\widehat{\vartheta}_N^\alpha$ be the optimal value of \ref{mod:APUB-SP} and \( \widehat{\cS}_N^\alpha \) denote the set of its optimal solutions.
 Also, denote by $\vartheta^*$ the optimal value of \ref{mod:orginal_SP} and by $\cS$ the set of its optimal solutions.
 By Remark \ref{rem:APUB-DEF-OPT}, we know that $\widehat{\vartheta}_N^\alpha$ decreases in $\alpha \in (0, 1]$ w.p.1 and $\widehat{\vartheta}_N^1$ is the optimal value of \ref{mod:SAA}.

 By applying the statistical technique, we expect to significantly reduce the impact of epistemic uncertainty.
-This methodology has the following benefits, poised to yield insightful solutions to our three research perspectives mentioned in Section \ref{sec:intro}.

-\begin{itemize} \item The coverage probability of \ref{APUB} can be employed to evaluate enhancements in the resilience and reliability of \ref{mod:APUB-SP} when contending with epistemic uncertainty.
-In practice, the probability is approximated by the nominal level $(1-\alpha)$.
-The nominal level of \ref{APUB}, which adheres to asymptotic correctness, provides a reliable lower bound for the coverage probability.

-\item \ref{APUB} exemplifies asymptotic consistency, rendering it ideal for a data-driven method.
-As epistemic uncertainty diminishes with larger sample sizes, the influence of \ref{APUB} consequently lessens.
-As a result, \ref{mod:APUB-SP} avoids conservatism.

-\item \ref{APUB} can be interpreted as a risk measure, namely, the approximate CVaR of a sample mean.
-CVaR is widely recognized as one of the most popular risk measures by many disciplines \cite{artzner_coherent_1999,rockafellar_optimization_2000}.
-In this way, \ref{mod:APUB-SP} is designed to model risk aversion, aiming to mitigate the inherent risk in \ref{mod:SAA} caused by the limited number of sample points. \ref{APUB} adheres to fundamental properties expected of a coherent risk measure, including sub-additivity, homogeneity, convexity, translational invariance, and monotonicity.
-These inherent characteristics render \ref{mod:APUB-SP} not only coherent but also readily solvable, particularly in the context of two-stage stochastic programming with random recourse. \end{itemize}

-We now present some mild assumptions as follows. \begin{assumption} There exists a compact set \( \mathcal{K} \subseteq \mathcal{X} \) such that: \begin{enumerate}[ label=\normalfont(\textbf{A\arabic*}), align=left] \item \( \mathcal{S} \subseteq \mathcal{K} \); \item \( \widehat{\mathcal{S}}_N^\alpha \subseteq \mathcal{K} \ \wpo \) for sufficiently large \( N \) and $\alpha\in (0,1]$. \end{enumerate} \end{assumption} Assumption \ref{asp:compact} is frequently encountered in the literature pertaining to the asymptotic analysis of the SAA method \cite{birge_introduction_2011, shapiro_lectures_2021}.
+We now present some mild assumptions as follows. \begin{assumption} There exists a compact set \( \mathcal{K} \subseteq \mathcal{X} \) such that: (i) \( \mathcal{S} \subseteq \mathcal{K} \); (ii) \( \widehat{\mathcal{S}}_N^\alpha \subseteq \mathcal{K} \ \wpo \) for sufficiently large \( N \) and $\alpha\in (0,1]$. \end{assumption} Assumption \ref{asp:compact} is frequently encountered in the literature pertaining to the asymptotic analysis of the SAA method \cite{birge_introduction_2011, shapiro_lectures_2021}.
 This assumption posits that it is adequate to confine the examination of decision properties to the compact set $\cK$.
 For the purposes of the discussion in the remainder of Section \ref{sec:SP-APUB}, we proceed under the premise that the decision space is indeed $\cK$, a simplification that does not limit the generality of our analysis.